UPDATED: Culpeper Chamber calls off circuit court clerk's candidates' forum

-With the March 30 Special Election just two weeks away, local voters will not get to hear from the two candidates running for Culpeper Clerk of the Circuit Court in a side-by-side format after the chamber of commerce on Monday morning cancelled Monday night's virtual forum.
+With the March 30 Special Election just two weeks away, local voters will not get to hear from the two candidates running for Culpeper Clerk of the Circuit Court in a side-by-side format.

+Monday at about noon the Culpeper County Chamber of Commerce cancelled Monday night’s virtual forum without giving a reason.

-"Due to unforeseen circumstances beyond our control, the Clerk of the Court’s candidate’s forum scheduled for this evening has been canceled,” said Culpeper Chamber of Commerce CEO Jeff Say in a brief email to the Star-Exponent Monday afternoon.
+“Due to unforeseen circumstances beyond our control, the Clerk of the Court’s candidate’s forum scheduled for this evening has been canceled,” said Chamber CEO Jeff Say in a brief email to the Star-Exponent Monday afternoon.
 “It will not be rescheduled.”

+The candidates are acting clerk Carson Beard and School Board Chairman Marshall Keene.

-By later in the day Monday, Say informed the Star-Exponent the Chamber would instead host each candidate separately and ask questions in a pre-recorded Zoom call.
-The date had not yet been finalized.
+By later in the day Monday, Say informed the Star-Exponent the Chamber would instead pre-record each candidate individually, “if willing,” and air their responses prior to the Special Election.
+The date for airing of the interviews and on what format is unknown.

+“In the original forum, candidates were given pre-written questions that they received ahead of time,” Say wrote in an email Monday evening.
+“The Chamber will pre-record each candidate individually, if willing, with this same format and air it prior to the election.”

+He added, “The Culpeper Chamber of Commerce has served as a vehicle for voter education through candidate forums for many years.
+We serve as the moderator.
+We look forward to continuing to educate our community.”

+Beard is scheduled to record his segment Tuesday with the chamber.
+Details of Keene’s participation in the new format remained unknown, though efforts were made by the Star-Exponent to reach him for comment.
+He is chairman of the Culpeper GOP and a Sheriff’s Office investigator.

-Culpeper Media Network had planned to film and Say to moderate the virtual forum Monday night at Germanna Community College with acting clerk Carson Beard and challenger Marshall Keene, chairman of the Culpeper County School Board, president of the Culpeper GOP and Sheriff’s Office investigator.
+Culpeper Media Network had planned to film and Say to moderate the virtual forum, with the candidates appearing in person side-by-side, Monday night at Germanna Community College.

 Culpeper Media Station Manager Jon Krawchuk said they were excited, ready to go and just packing up to start filming when Say called.